xsnpdngv/libstk/README.md

 ./autogen.sh
 ```

+### [ 1.C., Copy source ]

+Naturally it is an option too to simply copy out the sources from `src`
+and compile them together with your project.

-### 2., Configure and make
+### 2., Configure and build

 After the previous step the system specific configuration follows.
 In order
-to have the library installed to a non-standard place (e.g., due to
+to have the library installed to a non-standard place (due to e.g.,
-insufficient privileges), an alternative location can be provided to
+insufficient privileges), an alternative location can be provided in
 the configuration phase via the `--prefix` option.

 ```bash